maxminlevel/maxminlevel.github.io/_posts/2022-03-17-write-up:-crypto-hack-challenge-general.md

 Find the subdomain of cryptohack.org which uses these parameters in its TLS certificate, and visit that subdomain to obtain the flag.

 [transparency.pem](https://cryptohack.org/static/challenges/transparency_afff0345c6f99bf80eab5895458d8eab.pem)

+TLS search commonly used sha256 encryption, em will generate sha256 file after converting pem file to der file.
+Then I use https://search.censys.io/ to find the domain using this certificate.

 Web: [Subdomain](https://thetransparencyflagishere.cryptohack.org/)